adonegan/milestone-2-time-dash/README.md

 ## Technologies Used

 ##### HTML5
-This code was used to layout the structure of each page and the placement of each chart on both the Stats page and the Info page.
+This code was used to lay out the structure of each page and the placement of each chart on both the Stats page and the Info page.
 It also contributed to the nav, main and footer sections of the page.

 ##### CSS3